miabbott/ib-ostree-native-container-lab/README.md

 Note the location of the `repo` directory on the disk, you will need this location when encapsulating the ostree commit into a container image.

-## Create blueprint for installer artifact
+## Step 4: Create blueprint for installer artifact

 Create a blueprint that you can use to create an installer artifact.
 You should include some basic user customizations so that you can login to your Fedora IoT system later.